joe7575/tubelib_addons1/README.md

-# Tubelib Extension with Mining, Farming, and Crafting Blocks \[tubelib_addons1\]
+# Tubelib Extension with Mining, Farming, and Crafting Nodes \[tubelib_addons1\]

-This Mod provides a Quarry, Harvester, Grinder, Autocrafter, Fermenter, and Reformer Block and thus allows the automated mining, farming, and crafting.
+This Mod provides Quarry, Harvester, Grinder, Autocrafter, Fermenter, and Reformer nodes and thus allows the automated mining, farming, and crafting.

 ## Quarry
-Quarry machine to dig stones and other ground blocks.
+Quarry machine to dig stones and other ground nodes.
-The Quarry digs a hole 5x5 blocks large and up to 25 blocks deep.
+The Quarry digs a hole 5x5 nodes large and up to 25 nodes deep.
-It starts at the given level (0 is same level as the quarry block, 1 is one level higher and so on)) and goes down to the given depth number.
+It starts at the given level (0 is same level as the quarry node, 1 is one level higher and so on)) and goes down to the given depth number.
-It digs one block every 4 seconds.
-It requires one item Bio Fuel per 16 blocks.
+It digs one node every 4 seconds.
+It requires one item Bio Fuel per 16 nodes.

 ## Harvester
 Harvester machine to chop wood and leaves.
-The machine is able to harvest an square area of up to 41x41 blocks (radius = 20).
+The machine is able to harvest an square area of up to 41x41 nodes (radius = 20).
-The base block has to be placed in the middle of the harvesting area.
+The base node has to be placed in the middle of the harvesting area.
-The Harvester processes one block every 4 seconds.
+The Harvester processes one node every 4 seconds.
-It requires one item Bio Fuel per 32 blocks.
+It requires one item Bio Fuel per 32 nodes.

 ## Grinder
 The Grinder grinds cobble stone to gravel and is needed for the Gravelsieve Mod, to extract further ores from gravel.